Are Single-Family Homes Under Rent Control in Los Angeles?

 Key Takeaway

 Even if your single-family home is exempt from rent caps, you still cannot evict tenants without a valid legal reason under LA's Just Cause Ordinance.
-This protection applies to all rental properties in the city.
+This protection covers nearly every rental in the city once the tenancy passes six months.

 LA Rent Stabilization Ordinance (RSO) Exemption